nceglia/genevector/README.md

 sc.pl.umap(annotated_adata,color=prob_cols+["genevector"],size=25)
 ```

-##### *All additional analyses described in the manuscript, including comparisons to LDVAE and CellAssign, can be found in Jupyter notebooks in the examples directory.*
+##### *All additional analyses described in the manuscript, including comparisons to LDVAE and CellAssign, can be found in Jupyter notebooks in the examples directory.
+Results were computed for v0.0.1.*